 Types of DUI Charges in Anna, IL

 In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
-Here are the DUI charge types most commonly seen in Anna, IL courts:
+Here are the most common types of DUI charges drivers face in Anna, IL:

 First-Time DUI (Class A Misdemeanor)